Skip to main content

 Richard J. Tofel

-Richard J. Tofel is the former president of ProPublica, a distinguished visiting fellow at the Harvard T.H.
+Richard J. Tofel is the former president of ProPublica, an instructor at the Harvard T.H.
 Chan School of Public Health, and a member of Harvard Public Health’s advisory board.
+Read more from Richard J. Tofel.

 See all